Miami Heat vs Chicago Bulls: Odds, Spread, and Total

 Miami Heat vs Chicago Bulls Betting Trends

-- The total has gone over in nine of the Bulls' last 11 games.
+- The total has gone OVER in ten of Chicago's last 14 games.

 Miami Heat vs Chicago Bulls Injury Reports